wavedesigns/wavelandscapinganddesign-web/README.md

 ## TO DOS

-- Finish writing tests for molecules, organisms, shared, and pages
+- Finish writing tests for organisms, shared, and pages